 Clothing, Footwear Escape Trump Tariffs but Will Be Impacted Nonetheless

-Fashion may be safe on its face from Donald Trump’s trade war with China, but the U.S. Trade Representative (“USTR”)’s recently-revealed list of imports that will be subjected to tariffs will undoubtedly have an effect on retail in the U.S. Following from the announcement by the USTR that the U.S will impose tariffs on steel and aluminum imports, an additional 1,300 products that make up approximately $50 billion in annual imports from China have been identified as taxable in protest of the nation’s alleged theft of American technology.
+Fashion may be safe on its face from the Donald Trump’s trade war with China (for now), but the U.S. Trade Representative (“USTR”)’s recently-revealed list of imports that will be subjected to tariffs will undoubtedly have an effect on retail in the U.S. Following from the announcement by the USTR that the U.S will impose tariffs on steel and aluminum imports, an additional 1,300 products that make up approximately $50 billion in annual imports from China have been identified as taxable in protest of the nation’s alleged theft of American technology.

 As noted by the Associated Press, “The U.S. sanctions are intended to punish China for deploying strong-arm tactics in its drive to become a global technology power.
 These include pressuring American companies to share technology to gain access to the Chinese market, forcing U.S. firms to license their technology in China on unfavorable terms and even hacking into U.S. companies’ computers to steal trade secrets.”